 - Coriander is helpful in stimulating blood sugar levels and is of medicinal value against diabetes.
 On consumption of this herb, the secretion of insulin is increased from the pancreas.
 This results in a subsequent increase in insulin level in the blood.
 As a result, proper assimilation and absorption of sugar are regulated in the body.

 - Coriander is rich in iron.
-It helps in preventing anemia and facilitates proper functioning of all organ systems.
+It helps in preventing anaemia and facilitates the proper functioning of all organ systems.

 How to use Coriander herb